atextor/OGIT-wiki/Basic-Concepts.md

 ### 3. SNRA - Specific Node Required Attribute

 Each node well defined by SGO and NTO ontologies will have a set of attributes that is specific to this unique type of node.
 The SNRA defines the minimal required attribute set.
-The _Open Graph of IT_ can handle any data following the SGO and NT typology, but the tools attached will only work properly if the SNRA definition is followed.
+The _Open Graph of IT_ can handle any data following the SGO and NTO typology, but the tools attached will only work properly if the SNRA definition is followed.

 ### 4. SNBA - Specific Node Best Practice Attributes